 This Copycat Nothing Bundt Red Velvet Cake is amazingly delicious!
 So good, y'all!
 It tastes so much like the store bought version, but it's much more economical!
 Nothing Bundt cakes are a bit expensive, so why not make one at home!

 It was fun creating a copycat recipe.
 Are there any other copycat recipes you wish you had?
 Let me know in the comments and maybe I'll create it for you!

 - 1 box Red Velvet Cake Mix (Note - If you can't find a red velvet mix, use a white cake mix, plus 3 tablespoons cocoa powder and 2 tablespoons red food coloring)

 - ¾ cup sour cream at room temperature

 - ½ cup vegetable oil

 - 1 cup semi-sweet chocolate chips

-- Preheat oven to 350°F. Grease a Bundt pan.
+- Preheat oven to 350°F. Grease and flour a Bundt pan.
 (I use Crisco and lots of it.)
 Set aside.

 - Place all ingredients in a large bowl.
 Mix on low with an electric mixer until ingredients are combined, then turn up the speed to medium and beat for two minutes.
 Pour into prepared pan and bake for 45-50 minutes or until a tooth pick inserted in the middle comes out clean.
 Let cool.